aacister/MLBDraft/readme.md

 # MLBDraft (In progress) #

 MLBDraft is used to simulate online fantasy baseball snake drafts.
+Create your team, join a league, and simulate a draft, selecting from a pool of players.

 Includes 2 projects:
  1. MlbDraft.Api